February 2, 2023

 Lawn Care:

-Spot treat weeds with AgraLawn’s Crab Grass Killer.
+Spot -treat weeds with AgraLawn’s Crab Grass Killer (SAFE and natural alternative to dangerous chemicals).
 Stop by the store for more details on this product.
-Larger weeds can be pulled by hand or a weed-popper.
-Mow to remove flowers (soon to be seeds for next year).
+Larger weeds can be pulled by hand or a weeder.

 It’s time to put out Corn Gluten to prevent warm season weed from germinating.
 Available now!